paulbaumgarten/pbaumgarten.com/java/01-intro.md

 2. Inside your javaprojects folder, create a "src" folder and a "bin" folder.
 All your source code (Java programming code) will live inside "src", and all the binary files that Java creates will live inside "bin".

 3. Packages, projects and classes are organised into a structure that looks like an inverted internet domain name.
 There is a reason for this.
 The intention is that it provides a mechanism for organising your classes so you can reuse them across multiple projects without names conflicting with each other.
 You can also import Java code that others have written, use it in your projects, and again the names should not conflict as they will use their internet domain name and you will use yours.
-The following instructions are based on the school domain name "isl.ch".
+The following instructions are based on the school domain name "pbaumgarten.com".
 If you have access to an internet domain of your own, feel free to use your own domain name details instead.

-* Inside the "src" folder, create a "ch" folder
+* Inside the "src" folder, create a "com" folder
-* Inside the "ch" folder, create an "isl" folder
+* Inside the "com" folder, create an "pbaumgarten" folder
-* Inside the "isl" folder, create a "basics" folder
+* Inside the "pbaumgarten" folder, create a "basics" folder

 You should now have a folder structure that looks like this: